sasha-markov/gms-utils/README.md

 Then in command line:

 ```
-getwfn.py -f _filename.dat_
+getwfn.py -f somefile.dat
 ```
-If successful `filename.wfn` will appear in the same folder as `filename.dat` file.
+If successful `somefile.wfn` will appear in the same folder as `somefile.dat` file.